fsciortino/eqtools/README.md

 Installation
 ------------

-The easiest way to install the latest release version is with pip:
+The easiest way to install the latest release version (not updated for Python 3+) is with pip:

     pip install eqtools

-To install from source, uncompress the source files and, from the directory containing `setup.py`, run the following command:
+To install from source (recommended to get Python 3+ compatibility), uncompress the source files and, from the directory containing `setup.py`, run the following command:

     python setup.py install